basbeu/PyLaia/README.md

     - It directly puts the text in the different splits folder for both words and character levels
 6. Run egs/iam-htr/src/train_puigcerver17_bn_dist.sh (train the model) (training on GeForce GTX TITAN X with 12 GB)
     - create egs/iam-htr/exper/puigcerver17_bn_dist
-    - store num_rolling_checkpoins relevant checkpoints (when new lowest CER and WER are reached, and each 10 epochs)
+    - Store num_rolling_checkpoins relevant checkpoints (when new lowest CER and WER are reached, and each 10 epochs)
-    - store logs model and syms_ctc.txt ()
+    - Store logs model
+    - Store the symbol table in syms_ctc.txt
 7. Run egs/iam-htr/src/decode_net
     - Evaluate the model on validation and training set
     - Store results in egs/iam-htr/decode